abpframework/abp/docs/en/Community-Articles/2020-08-18-DevExtreme-With-ABP/Using-DevExtreme-In-ABP-Based-Application.md

 ## Using DevExtreme with ABP Based Applications

-Hi, in this step by step article, I will show you how to integrate DevExtreme components into ABP Framework based applications.
+Hi, in this step by step article, I will show you how to integrate [DevExtreme](https://js.devexpress.com/) components into ABP Framework based applications.

 ![both-example-result](both-example-result.png)

+*(A screenshot from the example application developed in this article)*

 ## Create the Project